lprekon/lprekon.github.io/content/simd_benchmarking/index.md

     knots: &[f64],
     degree: usize,
 ) -> Vec<f64> {
-    let mut outputs = Vec::with_capacity(inputs.len());
+    // setup our data structures to hold the intermediate and final results let mut outputs = Vec::with_capacity(inputs.len());
     let mut basis_activations = vec![0.0; knots.len() - 1];

-    // fill the basis activations vec with the valued of the degree-0 basis functions for x in inputs{
+    for x in inputs {
         let x = *x;

-        for i in 0..knots.len() - 1 {
+        // For the current value of `x`, fill the basis activations vec with the value of the degree-0 basis functions for i in 0..knots.len() - 1 {
             if knots[i] <= x && x < knots[i + 1] {
                 basis_activations[i] = 1.0;